The programme will start on 31 August 2020. The application deadline is 1 July 2020.

 - Health Sciences with a focus on metabolism in a research context.

-Students with other Bachelor degrees can be admitted based on the actual courses in their BSc (or MSc) programme and/or relevant work experience.
-Please ask the programme team for possibilities: email@example.com.
+Students with other bachelor's degrees can be admitted based on the actual courses in their BSc (or MSc) programme and/or relevant work experience.
+Please ask the programme team for possibilities: firstname.lastname@example.org.

 More details about admission can be found on the website: admission criteria.

-When the grading of your programme has been done in a different way and you are not sure how to relate this to the 70% GPA requirement, please contact us by email: firstname.lastname@example.org.
+When the grading of your programme has been done in a different way and you are not sure how to relate this to the 70% GPA requirement, please contact the Student Service Centre via email@example.com.

-Besides these three criteria, enrolling in an online master programme at Wageningen University & Research also requires the following:
+Besides these three criteria, enrolling in an online master's programme at Wageningen University & Research also requires the following:

 - Good computer skills